A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 You have to understand every store is different, and so the product and customers as well.

-It is important you assure that the visitors who land on your landing pages know where they are and why as well.
+You must ensure that the visitors who land on your landing pages know where they are and why.

 There are four ways to create Shopify landing pages :